-The net cash provided by financing activities was primarily due to the addition of debt during acquisition and addition of demand revolving credit facility.
+The net cash provided by financing activities was primarily due to the addition of debt during acquisition and addition of loan from director of the Company.

 Liquidity risk arises through the excess of financial obligations over available financial assets due at any point in time.
 The Company's objective in managing liquidity risk is to maintain sufficient readily available capital to meet its liquidity requirements.